ronanlevesque/FOX-Boilerplate/README.md

 ## Installation

 You need to have [Node](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed on your computer.
-If you don't, install Node from the website and install grunt from the command line :
+If you don't, install Node from the website and install Grunt from the command line :

 	npm install -g grunt-cli